GemSelect Newsletter - The Delhi Purple Sapphire

 The fascinating story of the Delhi Purple Sapphire is one that was virtually unknown until fairly recently, when a curious young curator at London’s Natural History Museum stumbled upon a type written note which was stored with the gemstone.
-The stone itself was neither rare nor particularly valuable, set in a rather unattractive silver ring and decorated with mysterious alchemical and astrological signs, it was in fact the strange note which began to unravel the gem's enthralling journey, and a dark tale of a curse and its victims.
+The stone itself was not particularly remarkable.
+It was set in a rather unattractive silver ring and decorated with mysterious alchemical and astrological signs.
+However, the strange note began to unravel the gem's enthralling journey, and a dark tale of a curse and its victims.

 Purple sapphires are an often misunderstood and underappreciated gem.
-They are in fact quite extraordinary and far rarer than the more traditionally recognised blue sapphire.
-Unlike most blue and pink sapphires which need to be heat treated in order to obtain their best color display, purple sapphires very rarely require any heat treatment and are able to naturally change color in different lighting.
+They are actually quite extraordinary and far rarer than the more traditionally recognised blue sapphires.
+Unlike most blue and pink sapphires, which need to be heat treated in order to obtain their best color, purple sapphires very rarely require any heat treatment and some are able to naturally change color in different lighting.

-Sapphires are the non-red variety of corundum, with the red corundum being ruby, and are traditionally given as wedding anniversary gifts during the 5th, 23rd and 45th years of celebration, with the star sapphire given for the 65th year.
-Sapphires are also a pretty tough and durable gem, being the second hardest natural mineral and registering 9.0 on the Mohs scale of hardness.
+Sapphires are the non-red variety of corundum, (red corundum being ruby) and are traditionally given as wedding anniversary gifts during the 5th, 23rd and 45th years of marriage, with the star sapphire being given for the 65th year.
+Sapphires are also a pretty tough and durable gem, being the second hardest natural mineral with a score of 9 on the Mohs scale of hardness.

-Whilst it is generally believed sapphire carries the spiritual power of enlightenment and inner peace, and is even believed to hold healing properties for rheumatism and mental illness, the Delhi Purple Sapphire is one that has so far given few advantages to its owners..
+It is believed by some that sapphire carries the spiritual power of enlightenment and inner peace, and is even thought to hold healing properties for rheumatism and mental illness.
+However, despite its name, the Delhi Purple Sapphire is in fact an amethyst, and a gem that did not bring any benefits to its owners.

 The Sapphire was brought to England by Colonel W. Ferris, a Bengal Cavalryman who would go on to regret taking the precious stone home with him.
-Soon after returning to England the entire Ferris family seemed to be beset by health and financial troubles, they particularly blamed the curse on a series of failed investments made by Mr. Ferris and his son, which left the family in near financial ruin.
+Soon after returning to England, the entire Ferris family seemed to be beset by health and financial trouble.
+They blamed their problems on a series of failed investments made by Mr. Ferris and his son, which left the family in near financial ruin.
 Things took a grave turn for the worse when a friend of the Ferris family unexpectedly committed suicide whilst in possession of the sapphire.

-Heron-Allen even claimed to have thrown the sapphire into the dark and dirty Regent's Canal only for it to reappear in his possession some 3 months later after being found by a dredger.
-The jeweller who bought the gem from the dredger recognised the precious stone and returned it to Mr. Heron-Allen who was astonished, and surer still of the powerful curse attached to it.
+Heron-Allen even claimed to have thrown the sapphire into the dark and dirty Regent's Canal, only for it to reappear in his possession some 3 months later after being found by a dredger.
+The jeweler who bought the gem from the dredger recognised the precious stone and returned it to Mr Heron-Allen, who was astonished and even more convinced that there was a powerful curse attached to it.

 Finally in 1904, after the birth of his first daughter, and after some 14 years in possession of the Delhi Purple Sapphire, Heron-Allen sealed the gem inside a box and shipped it to his bankers with set instructions for it to be locked away until after his death.